xichen715/Schedule_Management_System/README.md

       5. improve the function of the software
   - Wendelin(p2211552):
     - Role: project manager, software tester and software analyst
-    - Responsibility:mainly determine the type of software and corresponding functions and test whether each of the function can work in diffierent cases then write a document to summary the software.
+    - Responsibility: mainly determine the type of software and corresponding functions and test whether each of the function can work in diffierent cases then write a document to summary the software.
     - Portion:
       1. do the testing for our software
       2. design the main structure of the software